godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_advanced.rst

 *"If the object can be smashed, don't care what it is, just smash it."*

 Yes, we should call it Hulk typing instead.

-Anyway though, there exists the possibility of the object being hit not having a smash() function.
+It's possible that the object being hit doesn't have a smash() function.
 Some dynamically typed languages simply ignore a method call when it doesn't exist (like Objective C), but GDScript is more strict, so checking if the function exists is desirable: